 Rainbow Slime

-This Rainbow Slime is so colorful and fun to make!
+This rainbow slime is so colorful and fun to make!
 Kids will love helping to make this slime.
 We just love how vibrant the colors are!

 You can use this activity to teach about the science behind slime and also the science of rainbows.
-This is a good explanation of the science behind rainbows if you want to talk about it with your kids while you make this slime!

 The Science Behind Slime